Cultural pessimism

+History

 Traditional versions

 It has been significant presence in the general outlook of many historical cultures: things are "going to the dogs", the Golden age is in the past, and the current generation is fit only for dumbing down and cultural careerism.
 Some significant formulations have gone beyond this, proposing a universally-applicable cyclic model of history—notably in the writings of Giambattista Vico.

-Nineteenth century
+19th century

 The pessimistic element was available in Arthur Schopenhauer's philosophy and Matthew Arnold's cultural criticism.
 The tide of Whiggish optimism (exemplified by Macaulay) receded somewhat in the middle of the reign of Queen Victoria.

 Classical culture, based on traditional classical scholarship in Latin and Greek literature, had itself been under attack externally for two generations or more by 1900, and had produced, in Friedrich Nietzsche, a model pessimistic thinker.

-Early twentieth century
+20th century

 Cultural pessimism of the Oswald Spengler epoch might be seen as a refusal of the rather intellectual and secular choice between nihilism and modernism.
 Politically this tended to squeeze liberal thought.

 Specific criticism of the West, in the first years of the twentieth century, is usually taken as of the Old World of Europe, excluding therefore North America in particular.
 The classic source for this is Spengler's The Decline of the West (1918–1923), often cited in the years following its publication.
 The tone of much of the critical writing, for example, of T. S. Eliot, and the historical writing of Arnold J. Toynbee from the 1920s onwards, is identifiable.
 It was fashionable to say that Spengler had at least formulated some truths about the cultural situation of Europe after World War I. Eliot's major early work The Waste Land (1922) was commonly and directly interpreted in those terms.

-Contemporary proponents

 Towards the end of the 20th century, cultural pessimism surfaced in a prominent way.
 The very title of Jacques Barzun's From Dawn to Decadence: 500 Years of Western Cultural Life, 1500 to the Present (2000) challenges the reader to be hopeful.
 On Matthew Arnold, a major cultural critic of the Victorian era, Barzun writes: